GabeMillikan/Wizard101Trivia/README.md

     - How to do it on MacOS: https://www.youtube.com/watch?v=zw7Nd67_aFw
     - If you're on Linux then you should already know how.
 4. Copy/paste this into the terminal, press enter, and wait for it to complete (you should see a lot of text scroll by).
 Don't worry if you see any yellow warnings, just ignore them.
 Only run the command for your operating system.
-    - MacOS and Linux: `python -m pip install pyautogui`
-    - Windows: `py -m pip install pyautogui
-5. Exact same as step 4, but this command:
-    - MacOS and Linux: `python -m pip install fuzzywuzzy`
+    - MacOS and Linux: `python -m pip install pyautogui fuzzywuzzy`
-    - Windows: `py -m pip install fuzzywuzzy`
+    - Windows: `py -m pip install pyautogui fuzzywuzzy`
-6. Now you'll need to download this project itself.
+5. Now you'll need to download this project itself.
 Follow these steps
     - Go to this link: https://raw.githubusercontent.com/GabeMillikan/Wizard101Trivia/main/trivia.pyw
     - Right click anywhere and choose "Save As" (or just press ctrl-s)
     - Save it to your computer as "trivia.pyw"
     - You can call it anything you want, it just has to end with ".pyw".
 A common mistake would be to accidentally call the file "trivia.pyw.txt", so if the program doesn't work, that is probably why.
-7. Double click the file to run it.
+6. Double click the file to run it.
 You might have to choose to open it with Python which was installed in step 2.
     - You should see the window at this point!
 If you don't, then something is wrong and feel free to message me.

 # Will I get banned?